Skip to main content

 2

-Using Environment Variables in Code
+Using Public Secrets / Environment Variables in Frontend

 Accessing Variables